Fernando Codá Marques: Yau's conjecture

 In December 2017, in cooperation with Kei Irie and André Neves, he solved Yau's conjecture (Yau, 1982) in the generic case.
+The conjecture was later fully solved by Antoine Song building on their work.

 Almgren–Pitts min-max theory

 Codá Marques and André Neves are currently working to extend Almgren–Pitts min-max theory.

 Honours

 Codá Marques was an invited speaker at the International Congress of Mathematicians (ICM) of 2010 in Hyderabad (on "Scalar curvature, conformal geometry, and the Ricci flow with surgery"), and a plenary speaker at the ICM of 2014 in Seoul (on "Minimal surfaces – variational theory and applications").

 Codá Marques received the TWAS Prize in 2012.

 Codá Marques was awarded the ICTP Ramanujan Prize in 2012, "in recognition of his several outstanding contributions to differential geometry".

 In 2014, he gave the Łojasiewicz Lecture (on "The min-max theory of minimal surfaces and applications") at the Jagiellonian University in Kraków.
 He is a full member of the Brazilian Academy of Sciences since 2014.

 Codá Marques shared the 2016 Oswald Veblen Prize in Geometry with André Neves, "for their remarkable work on variational problems in differential geometry [including] the proof of the Willmore conjecture.".
 He was elected to the 2018 class of fellows of the American Mathematical Society.

 Codá Marques is a distinguished visiting professor of mathematics at the Institute for Advanced Study.
 He sits on the editorial board of the journal Annals of Mathematics.

 In 2020, he received a Simons Investigator Award.
 The citation reads: "His recent work, in collaboration with André Neves, developed a full Morse theory for the area functional in closed Riemannian manifolds.
 The ideas introduced by them have revitalized the subject, leading to the discovery that closed minimal surfaces are ubiquitous in these spaces."

 In 2021, he was awarded the Fermat Prize, "for major advances obtained with André Neves on geometric applications of the calculus of variations".

 In 2023, he received the Frontiers of Science Award.